bjanik/21sh/README.md

               [-u] [name] ... [utility [argument]]

-              If i option is set, invoke utility with exactly the environment specified by the arguments; the  inherited environment shall be ignored completely.
+              If i option is set, invoke utility with exactly the environment specified by the arguments; the  inher- ited environment shall be ignored completely.

 #### Export
           export [-n] [name=value] ...